Napsty/check_pdns_stale/README.md

 This works fine for zone changes and for newly created domains in the Primary; new domains are automatically created on the Secondary server(s) when `autosecondary=yes` is configured.

 There is one downside though: Zones (domains) deleted on the Primary are not replicated to the Secondary server(s).
-The Secondary server(s) still have the deleted domains and servers as authoritative server.
+The Secondary server(s) still have the deleted domains and serves the (should be deleted) domains as authoritative server.
 This is what we call a "stale domain": The domain was deleted on the Primary but the Secondary server(s) don't know about it.

 This monitoring plugin helps to identify these stale zones/domains.